dmenin/MscDataScienceScalableComputing/README.md

 ### <i class="icon-file"></i> Project 2 - Ciclo Complexity:

-This project consist in constructing a REST service system, focussed on the efficient computation of code complexity for a given repository, utilising a set of nodes as appropriate to minimise execution time from submission to result return.
+This project consists in constructing a REST service system, focussed on the efficient computation of code complexity for a given repository, utilising a set of nodes as appropriate to minimise execution time from submission to result return.

 * Assumptions: